 Of course like most everything else in Shanghai, this bridge has had a bit of facelift back in 1908 when it was reopened to the public and designed the city’s landmark bridge.
 However, in the incessantly fast paced changes to Shanghai’s skyline, the Waibaidu Bridge still remains a popular attraction and a true window to it’s past.

 So a few weeks ago I jumped straight into my first blog posts on this site completely forgetting to introduce myself to my internet readers.
 How rude of me, so let’s fix that now.

-I’m Kash, a Canadian expat currently based out of Shanghai working in digital marketing for one of the biggest online eye-wear retailers in the world.
-So my job keeps me online all the time 🙂 Over the last five years I’ve had the chance to live,work and study in Hong Kong, Taiwan & China.
+I’m Kash, a Canadian expat currently based out of Shanghai working in digital marketing for one of the most innovative imaging company in the world.
+So my job keeps me online all the time 🙂 Over the last decade I’ve had the chance to live,work and study in Thailand, Hong Kong, Taiwan & China.
 I’ve kept records of my travels online an offline on different platforms since as far back as I can remember I guess I’ve always been obsessed with archiving and logging my experiences.

 So one of my favorite things to do are trying out new restaurants, I’ll go far and wide to find the most interesting foods and try out suggestions by friends and acquaintances alike.
 I’ll be suggesting a lot of places to you guys and would love it if anyone has any recommendation of eateries for me to try out.

 I also love to travel and have been travelling extensively, so I’ll write about my travels around Asia with recommendations or warnings.
 If you have your own experiences in those areas I would love to hear about it as well.